Sebastian09-09/snicord/README.md

 - to snipe a channel enter its channel id in channels.json , make sure its a list

 ## Platinum
+- run setup.py and input all the details , it will create a new folder accounts
+- you can simply run ```python main.py``` then

 Join our discord server to get the sniper :-